AdaCore/learn/courses/intro-to-spark/chapters/04_State_Abstraction.rst

     end Stack;

-Here, ``Max`` --- the maximum number of elements that can be stored in the stack --- is initialized from a variable in an external package.
-Because of this, we must include ``Max`` as part of the state abstraction ``The_Stack``.
+Here, :ada:`Max` |mdash| the maximum number of elements that can be stored in the stack |mdash| is initialized from a variable in an external package.
+Because of this, we must include :ada:`Max` as part of the state abstraction :ada:`The_Stack`.

 Subprogram Contracts